openstack-charmers/openstack-bundles/stable/openstack-base/README.md

 Create at least one flavor to define a hardware profile for new instances.
 Here we create one called 'm1.tiny':

-    openstack flavor create --ram 2048 --disk 10 m1.tiny
+    openstack flavor create --ram 1024 --disk 6 m1.tiny

-Make sure that your MAAS nodes can accommodate the flavor's resources.
+The above flavor is defined with minimum specifications.
+If you use larger values ensure that your compute nodes have the resources to accommodate them.

 ## Import an SSH keypair